NorthernIceman/exoscan/checks.md

 password login disabled and no sshkey? no login - still pays check certificate stuff in sks?

+why all ports seperately? -> because of Metadata and more precise interpretation of results

 # impossible
 XX - ssh-key-age: data not available
 XX - snapshots encrypted : data not available